Driver Safety: Tailgating Accidents Must Be Stopped!

 The highways all around my county in Central Ohio are growing more dangerous by the day, because over 45 additional vehicles begin to cruise our highways every 24 hours according to the Ohio Department of transportation in 2016.

-Why, that is 300+ more vehicles every week and at least 1,350 more cars and trucks every month!
-That makes a lot of new opportunities for disaster, especially in poor weather conditions and during some bouts of our famous ongoing road construction.
+This addition makes a lot of new opportunities for disaster, especially in poor weather conditions, at night, and during some bouts of our famous ongoing road construction.

 The problem of tailgating - following too closely - is escalating.
 Drivers of all ages, ethnic groups, and genders race to nearly touch your back bumper, honk and scream for 10 seconds, and then switch lanes or take the next corner.

 I hate to have another driver tailgating me on the roadways, but I have heard a variety of methods for foiling the tailgater.

-Some drivers advise that you should apply your brakes somewhat in order to cause your vehicle's brake lights to illuminate, then look up into the rear view mirror and hold your stare a few seconds as a sign that you do not appreciate the tailgating.
+Some drivers advise that you should apply your brakes briefly in order to cause your vehicle's brake lights to illuminate, then look up into the rear view mirror and hold your stare a few seconds as a sign that you do not appreciate the tailgating.
 This may work in some instances.
 It may also inadvertently result in the tailgater striking your vehicle, so use your best judgment, case by case.